 No, not at all.
 We are proud to say that the children who are enrolled in the Preschool Program come from a very diverse group of families who practice many faiths.

 We do want you to know that if you are searching for a church home for your family, we would be honored to have you visit Bayshore.
-The church offers two services on Sunday Mornings.
-The traditional service begins at 9:00AM while the more modern/contemporary service begins at 11:11AM.
+The church offers services on Sunday Mornings for Sunday School beginning at 9:30AM which is followed by the Church Service at 10:30AM.
+Nursery and programs for childern of all ages are also offered.

 For additional information regarding Bayshore, click here to visit the Church’s website: Bayshore Baptist Church The church’s website will open in a new tab in your browser.